You are viewing this course for September start 2024

-Both Departments offer a number of modules taught through the medium of Welsh.
+- Both Departments offer a number of modules taught through the medium of Welsh.
 Further details may be obtained from the Departments.

-Almost all of the Department of Computer Science Lecturers and Teaching Fellows are qualified to PhD level, and those who are not have considerable research or industrial experience.
-All new Lecturers and Teaching Fellows are required to obtain the PGCTHE, and hence are Senior Fellows or Fellows of the Higher Education Academy.
+Almost all of the Department of Computer Science lecturers are qualified to PhD level, and those who are not have considerable research or industrial experience.
+All new lecturers are required to obtain the PGCTHE, and hence are Senior Fellows or Fellows of the Higher Education Academy.
 The department also employs a number of part time demonstrators and tutors and some student demonstrators, who are selected from our undergraduate and postgraduate students.
 Research fellows and research assistants (mostly PhD qualified) may also be involved in delivering occasional teaching when it is appropriate.

 Please note: The modules listed below are those currently intended for delivery during the next academic year and may be subject to change.
 They are included here to give an indication of how the course is structured.